Speech & Drama

 Prose

 A prose passage is a selection from a story, novel, essay or similar writing that forms a concise unit.
-The prose is non-metrical writing: thus, stories written in verse are not appropriate.
+The prose is non-metrical writing; thus, stories written in verse are inappropriate.
 In prose, the speaker is the narrator.
 The focus should be on the voice.
 Vocal characterization is encouraged, but the quality of prose must be maintained.
 The selection should include narration, description and dialogue.
-It should be spoken in the story-telling style, but should not be performed as a dramatic scene, i.e. there is to be no acting, with only very limited movement around the stage.
+It should be spoken in the story-telling style but should not be performed as a dramatic scene, i.e. there is to be no acting, with limited movement around the stage.
 Competitors may stand or be seated.

 Drama

 In drama, the speaker is the character.
-The selection should be taken from a play written to be presented on the stage by an actor assuming the character’s language, movement and dress.
+The selection should be taken from a play written for presentation on the stage by an actor assuming the character’s language, movement, and dress.
 The selection should be the words of one character only, with words of other characters omitted.
 Shakespeare selections must be taken from his plays and not his non-dramatic poetry.
 Movement, character development and relationships are essential in this section, thus “stand-alone” monologues (not from longer plays) are poor choices at the provincial level.

 Poetry